nyuvis/partial_dependence/README.rst

 * ``scale``: scale parameter vector for normalization.
 * ``shift``: shift parameter vector for normalization.

-Instead if you need to provide your data to the model in normalized form, you have to define scale and shift such that:
+If you need to provide your data to the model in normalized form, you have to define scale and shift such that:

 ``transformed_data = (original_data + shift)*scale``